sensu/sensu-docs/content/sensu-go/5.1/getting-started/faq.md

 No, Sensu is installed on your organization’s infrastructure alongside other applications and services.
 See the list of [supported platforms][1] and the [installation guide][2] for more information.

-> What are the hardware requirements for running a Sensu Go backed?
+> What are the hardware requirements for running a Sensu backed?

-See the [hardware requirements guide][5] for minimum and recommended hardware to run a Sensu Go backend.
+See the [hardware requirements guide][5] for minimum and recommended hardware to run a Sensu backend.

 > Is there an enterprise version of Sensu Go?